 Significant problems can arise, however, with regards to the validity of a pre-nuptial agreement.
 Far too often these documents are put together at the last minute or in a haphazard manner.
 Both of these approaches, along with pre-nuptial provisions that are unreasonable in nature, can result in the agreement being declared void.

-In order to create a valid prenuptial agreement, it is essential that each party fully disclose to the other the status of their financial affairs, including their assets, liabilities and income.
+In order to create a valid prenuptial agreement, it is essential that each party fully disclose to the other the status of their financial affairs, including their assets, liabilities, and income.
 It is also essential that both parties have ample time to consider and reflect upon the agreement.
 The case law is clear, a party cannot waive a right that they do not know they have to begin with.
-A valid prenup outlines the rights being waive and discloses them to the parties so as to ensure that the waiver is knowing and valid.
+A valid prenup outlines the rights being waived and discloses them to the parties so as to ensure that the waiver is knowing and valid.

-If you are thinking of having a prenup done, or someone has asked you to review and sign one, it is important that you talk with an experienced family law attorney to discuss several issues:
+If you are thinking of having a prenup done, or someone has asked you to review and sign one, it is important that you talk with an experienced Clearwater family law attorney to discuss several issues: